 Arrels’ members are people who do not want anyone to have to sleep on the street.
-Since 1987, we have joined more than 11,500 homeless people on their way to independence, offering housing, food, and social and medical attention.
-We count on the support of 63 working people, around 400 volunteers, and 4,300 associates and donors who collaborate to make our goal possible: #nobodysleepingonthestreet.
+Since 1987, we have joined more than 18,500 homeless people on their way to independence, offering housing, food, and social and medical attention.
+We count on the support of 89 working people, more than 350 volunteers, and around 6,500 associates and donors who collaborate to make our goal possible: #nobodysleepingonthestreet.

 - We accompany and look after homeless people who find themselves in an extreme phase of exclusion towards a situation in which they can be as independent as possible.